 There is a chartfield listed on the "International Travel Insurance Request" form that must be completed as part of your registration.
 If you do not know how to complete the chartfield, please contact your department office for assistance.

-The two main goals of travel registration are to (1) provide pre-departure assistance information to any person traveling on university business and (2) to know where university employees, students, and volunteers are located around the globe in the event of an emergency, so that the university can more effectively provide assistance.
+The two main goals of the travel request process are to (1) provide pre-departure assistance information to any person traveling on university business and (2) to know where university employees, students, and volunteers are located around the globe in the event of an emergency so that the university can more effectively provide assistance.

 What happens if a traveler fails to register and goes on the trip?

 Failure to submit required international travel information and obtain approval in advance of the trip may result in having the trip designated as non-Cal Poly authorized, which may result in disciplinary action, non-reimbursement of travel expenses, ineligibility for Cal Poly international insurance during the trip, and limitation for future travel.